 The danger lies in not realizing that people will regard everything you say as having much more weight than you place on it yourself at the time you say it.
-If your swarm is political, anything you do - or don't do - will be interpreted as a political statement, everything from your choice of groceries to your pick of vacation resort.
+If your swarm is political, anything you do or don't do - will be interpreted as a political statement, everything from your choice of groceries to your pick of vacation resort.
 Anything you say will be interpreted as a suggestion for legislation.
-This translates into any other type of swarm, too - it doesn't just concern political swarms.
+This translates into any other type of swarm, too - the effect doesn't limit itself to political swarms.